dnorton/dev-notes/useful_unix_commands.md

 * find and remove files

 		find . -type f -exec rm {} \;

+* traverse symlinks for a file and give the actual location

+		readlink -f /usr/bin/java

 * Convert the .pfx to a PEM .cer -- this is a prereq to use a Java PFX cert in curl